isaiah-gaspar/Antenna-Design/README.md

 2.)
 WB_pHorn_Antenna_res_000.pdf

+3.) patchAnt.m

 Description:

-1 - Matlab script made to determine key parameters of a antennas design
+1 - Matlab script made to determine key parameters of a horn antennas design

 2 - Initial setup and results from HFSS

+3 - Matlab script made to determine key paramters of a patch antennas design